dotnet/roslyn/Building,-Testing-and-Debugging.md

 Please see [[Contributing Code]] for details on contributing changes back to the code.

 ## Deploying and testing within Visual Studio
 There is not a supported way to deploy and test any changes you have made within Visual Studio itself.
-However, we're working adding support for this and will be coming soon.
+We're currently working on adding support for this and will be coming soon.